compose-x/ecs_composex/README.rst

 Why use ECS Compose-X?
 ========================

-As a developer, working locally is a crucial part of your day to day work, and docker-compose allows you to do just that, for simple services as well as very complex structures.
+As a developer, working locally is a crucial part of your day to day work, and **docker-compose** allows you to do just that, for simple services as well as very complex structures.

 Your prototype works, and you want to deploy to AWS.
 But what about IAM ?
 Networking ?
 Security ?
 Configuration ?

-Using ECS Compose-X, you keep your docker-compose deifnitions as they are, add the AWS services you have chosen as part of that definition, such as ELB, RDS/DynamodDB Databases etc, and the program will automatically generate all the AWS CloudFormation templates required to deploy all your services.
+Using ECS Compose-X, you keep your docker-compose definitions as they are, add the AWS services you have chosen as part of that definition, such as ELB, RDS/DynamodDB Databases etc, and the program will automatically generate all the AWS CloudFormation templates required to deploy all your services.